Ed94/gencpp/Readme.md

 * ASTs are wrapped for the user in a Code struct which essentially a warpper for a AST* type.
 * Both AST and Code have member symbols but their data layout is enforced to be POD types.
 * This library treats memory failures as fatal.
-* Entires start as a static array, however if it goes over capacity a dynamic array is allocated for the entires.
 * Strings are stored in their own set of arenas.
 AST constructors use cached strings for names, and content.

 ## There are four sets of interfaces for Code AST generation the library provides